-Begin with exterior decoration; youll gain immediate orientation before exploring interiors of the building, which reveal the complex’s functional logic. primarily a capital ensemble designed in the early 1930s, which always aimed to symbolize state ambition through massing, symmetry, ceremonial axes, monumental volume.
+Begin with exterior decoration; you'll gain immediate orientation before exploring interiors of the building, which reveal the complex's functional logic.
+Primarily a capital ensemble designed in the early 1930s, which always aimed to symbolise state ambition through massing, symmetry, ceremonial axes, monumental volume.

 knowledge about interiors arises from a purposeful itinerary; slots designate dining spaces, a department area tied to a university, expensive materials in façades, residences for residents, service cores, logistics inside the block.